PAY RANGE: EP15

 Performs related work as required.

-Performs the above duties specifically related to sustaining and restoring environmental areas with the City’s municipal system, including reclamation, re-planting, removal of invasive plants and trash.
+Performs the above duties specifically related to sustaining, restoring and enhancing environmental areas with the City’s municipal system, including reclamation, re-planting, removal of invasive plants and trash through volunteer engagement activities.

 Meets with neighborhood community members, civic organizations and departmental engineers and consultants regarding Green City projects; explains Green City initiatives projected for a community to the affected city residents and homeowners; uses visual references to explain the projected change for a neighborhood; attends community meetings for Green City Project initiatives;